ml-toolkits/mlflavors/examples/orbit/README.md

-Run the `train.py` module to create a new MLflow experiment (that logs the training hyper-parameters, evaluation metrics and the trained model as an artifact) and to compute interval forecasts loading the trained model in native `sktime` flavor and `pyfunc` flavor:
+Run the `train.py` module to create a new MLflow experiment (that logs the training hyper-parameters, evaluation metrics and the trained model as an artifact) and to compute interval forecasts loading the trained model in native flavor and `pyfunc` flavor:

 ```
 python train.py